Negative immersions for one-relator groups: Proof of the dependence theorem

 \subsection{Fiberwise filtering ${\adj}$}

-Let ${\adj}$ be diagrammatically irreducible and consider the chain complex $\mathcal{C}$ indexed by the graph ${\und}$.
+Let ${\adj}$ be the horizontal graph-of-graphs decomposition for the adjunction space of a branched map, and consider the chain complex $\mathcal{C}$ indexed by the graph ${\und}$.
 In this section we use stackings to replace $\mathcal{C}$ by a pair of chain complexes $\mathcal{C}^{\pm}$ indexed by $S$ and which have easily computable characteristic.